shmorri/docs-casa-prod/docs/source/administration/installation.md

 - Dynamic client registration enabled.
 To confirm, in oxTrust navigate to `Configuration` > `JSON Configuration` > `oxAuth configuration`, find the `dynamicRegistrationEnabled` property and set to `true`.

 !!!
 Note
-    You can turn dynamic enrollment off after Casa installation, as needed.
+    Dynamic client registration can be turned off after Casa installation, as needed.

 !!!
 Note
     If your Gluu Server 3.1.4 was upgraded from 2.4.4, ensure the `uma_protection` scope is allowed for dynamic registration in oxTrust.